pingcap/community/incubator/README.md

 ### Graduation

-Incubating projects graduation process includes the following items:
+Incubating projects graduation process includes the following steps:

 1. Create an issue for graduation in [community](https://github.com/pingcap/community/) repository.
 The issue should clearly describe the project status of [Projects Approval criteria](#projects-approval-criteria.md).
 2. TOC members arrange a graduation presentation (if necessary)